Disinfecting Your Toothbrush

 - Premature wear or other damage to tooth enamel

 If the bristles on your toothbrush are splayed (bent or fanned out), it is likely that you're brushing too hard.
-Communicate with your dental provider if you're experiencing tooth sensitivity or gum recession so the issue can be addressed.
+Talk with your dentist if you're experiencing tooth sensitivity or gum recession so the issue can be addressed.